lklint/azure-workshop/Day 2/02 - Logic Apps/02 - Logic Apps - Steps.md

 Go to the portal and the search for `Logic Apps`.
 Click *Add* to create a new Logic App.

-Give it a name, place it in the `ndcOsloRG` resource group.
+Give it a name, place it in the `ndcLondonRG` resource group.
 Location is set as *North Europe*.
 Click *Save*.

 The Logic App is created and the Logic app designer opens.
 Explore the templates shown to get a sense for what kind of scenarios Logic Apps are used for.